finnhambly/finnhambly.github.io/blog/attractorstates.md

 <iframe src="https://ourworldindata.org/grapher/global-energy-substitution?country=~OWID_WRL" loading="lazy" style="width: 100%; height: 600px; border: 0px none;"></iframe>
 ~~~

-This is easily justified, since the value accrued from 1 to n can just be attributed to those who went from 0 to 1 in the first place.
+This is easily justified since the value accrued from 1 to n can just be attributed to those who went from 0 to 1 in the first place.
 But that logic leads you to the trivial conclusion that no era is particularly important, as it fully depends on the shifts that came before it (from human evolution, to the emergence of life, to the birth of the universe).
 Everything we do is (1) defined by the past and (2) defines the future; this is quite normal.

 ### Importance ≈ expected impact - the counterfactual

 But I don't think 0 &rarr; 1 events are impressive just because they are the start of something big.
 They're impressive because the value of their counterfactuals — the circumstances in which the event didn't take place — would have been *predictably different*.
-While many unprecedented events seem inevitable in retrospect, their timing and expected impact is not predetermined.
+While many unprecedented events seem inevitable in retrospect, their timing and expected impact are not predetermined.

 For example, the smallpox vaccine was created in 1798, but the virus remained widespread for the next century-and-a-half, with 50 million cases occurring each year in the early 1950s.
-In 1958, [Viktor Zhdanov](https://80000hours.org/2012/02/in-praise-of-viktor-zhdanov/) initiated a campaign to eradicate smallpox; he convinced the World Health Assembly to undertake this challenge, when no disease had ever been eradicated before.
+In 1958, [Viktor Zhdanov](https://80000hours.org/2012/02/in-praise-of-viktor-zhdanov/) initiated a campaign to eradicate smallpox; he convinced the World Health Assembly to undertake this challenge when no disease had ever been eradicated before.
 A few years before this, [the Assembly had rejected a similar proposal](https://www.worksinprogress.co/the-story-of-viktor-zhdanov/) because it was (understandably) deemed too unrealistic.
 But, thanks to Zhdanov's determination, the Assembly took on the challenge.

 @@marginnote
     Seriously, take 3 minutes to read [500 Million, But Not A Single One More](https://forum.effectivealtruism.org/posts/jk7A3NMdbxp65kcJJ/500-million-but-not-a-single-one-more).